 - Go for a PSA blood test and DRE once a year.

 Treat quickly, and aggressively

 If you are diagnosed with prostate cancer, talk to a specialist about treatment options to determine which type is best for your cancer and when to have it done.
 Listen to your doctor; do not procrastinate.
 If appropriate, a robotic prostatectomy is often the most successful form of treatment.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery, and an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and professor of urology at Hofstra North Shore-LIJ School of Medicine.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team and the chief medical correspondent for am970 in New York City, where he is heard Sundays at 10 a.m.
+He is chairman of urology, chief of robotic surgery at St. Francis Hospital.
+He is also a medical correspondent for the Fox News Channel’s Medical A-Team and the chief medical correspondent for am970 in New York City, where he is heard Sundays at 10 a.m.
 Learn more at roboticoncology.com and SamadiMD.com.
 Follow Dr. Samadi on Twitter and Facebook.